SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         }
     }

+Subscript declarations can appear only in the context of a class, structure, enumeration, extension, or protocol declaration.

+Subscript declarations are typically used to provide a convenient syntax for accessing the elements in a collection, list, or sequence.

+The *parameters* specify one or more indicies used to access elements of the corresponding type in a subscript expression (for example, the ``i`` in the expression ``object[i]``).
+Although the indicies used to access the elements can be of any type, each parameter must include a type annotation to specify the type of each index.
+The *return type* specifies the type of the element being accessed.

+As with computed properties,
+subscript declarations provide support for reading and writing the value of the accessed elements.
+The getter is used to read the value, and the setter is used to write the value.
+The setter clause is optional, and when only a getter is needed, you can omit both clauses and simply return the requested value directly.
+That said, if you provide a setter clause, you must also provide a getter clause.

+The *setter name* and enclosing parentheses is optional.
+If you provide a setter name, it is used as the name of the parameter to the setter.
+If you do not provide a setter name, the default parameter name to the setter is ``value``.
+That type of the *setter name* must be the same as the *return type*.

+..
+TODO: Add information about overloading and overriding here.

+You can also declare subscripts in the context of a protocol declaration.
+These subscript declarations have the following form:

 .. syntax-outline::

     subscript (<#parameters#>) -> <#return type#> { get set }

+Subscript declarations in protocols only declare the getter and setter requirements for types that conform to the protocol.
+As a result, you don’t implement the getter or setter directly in the protocol in which it is declared.
+As with computed properties, the setter clause is optional.

+For more information about subscripting and to see examples of subscript declarations, see :ref:`Methods_Subscripts`.

 .. langref-grammar
     decl-subscript ::= subscript-head '{' get-set '}'